hyperium/tonic/examples/routeguide-tutorial.md

     Ok(())
 }
 ```
-In this case, we use the [async-stream] crate to generate our outbound stream, yielding
+In this case, we generate our outbound stream by yielding `RouteNote` values in one second
-`RouteNote` values in one second intervals.
-We then iterate over the stream returned by
+intervals.
+We then iterate over the stream returned by the server, printing each value in the
-the server, printing each value in the stream.
+stream.

 ## Try it out!